arminkuffer/ThreeBodyProblem/README.md

 Both methods can be found in the main() function of the code.

 ### Use Other Initial Conditions
-By default, the simulation uses initial conditions that result in a figure-8 orbit.
-By changing the values of the initial positions (r1,r2,r3) and velocities (v1,v2,v3), you can experiment with other initial positions.
+By default, the simulation uses initial conditions that result in a figure-eight orbit.
+You can experiment with other initial positions in the code by changing the values of the initial positions (r1, r2, r3) and velocities (v1, v2, v3).